 As architects, we seek creative inspiration everwhere.
 When we work too hard, party too much, don’t get enough sleep etc., our creative juices stop flowing.
 You can sit in the office all afternoon and stuggle to come up with a solution to a design challenge.
 But, if you go home, go to the gym or have a good night’s sleep, when you come in the next morning, the solution is often staring you right in the face!

 As such we try and find influence from things outside architecture.
-This could be art, music, photography, car desigg, yacht design etc. In this blog post, we look at beautiful yachts.
+This could be art, music, photography, car design, yacht design etc. In this blog post, we look at beautiful yachts.
 Magnus’s love for yachts comes from a life of sailing and spending time on the sea.
-He ha raced both dingies, and large keel boats in races such as the Fatsnet Race, and been part of a winnnig team in the ARC race across the Atlantic.
+He has raced both dinghies, and large keel boats in races such as the 'Fastnet Race', and been part of a winning team in the ARC race across the Atlantic.

 When we designed the Superhouse, we worked with the late Ed Dubois, of Dubois Naval Architects.
 Their superyachts are known for their performance and superior engineering, as well as for their sleek exteriors, and we worked hard to incorporate these ideals in the Superhouse.

 Whilst yacht and house design are worlds apart in many ways, they share an eye for detail and the need to balance the luxury of the space, with the practical constraints of meeting a brief and constructing a living environment.
 It was also important for us to recreate the beauty and sleekness of the yachts in the house and its styling.
 The use of sliding screens that disappear into the floors and walls, is something that we took directly from flush decks and opening transoms of super yachts.
 These provide differing environments as needed - sleek and closed-down for a minimalist appearance, or opened-up to reveal functionality, storage and flexibility.